INFINITY1993/BGCs-in-nationwide-agricultual-soils/README.md

 # Biosynthetic gene clusters in nationwide agricultural soils
-R codes for statistical analyses in this study
+R codes for statistical analyses and figure plot in this study